hashicorp/terraform-website/content/source/docs/enterprise/private/capacity.html.md

-Because of the amount of churn caused by container creation as well as terraform state management, highly concurrent setups will begin pushing hard on disk I/O. In cloud environments like AWS that limit disk I/O to IOPS that are credited per disk, it's important to provisinion a minimum number to prevent I/O related stalls.
+Because of the amount of churn caused by container creation as well as terraform state management, highly concurrent setups will begin pushing hard on disk I/O. In cloud environments like AWS that limit disk I/O to IOPS that are credited per disk, it's important to provision a minimum number to prevent I/O related stalls.

 It's hard to predict because it varies per terraform module, but in general we suggest 35 IOPS per concurrent terraform run.
 So if an instance is configured for 20 concurrent runs, the disk should have 700 IOPS allocated.
 For reference, on AWS, an EBS volume